alirezamxi/Machine_learning/README.md

 - If you run training notebooks on a machine with CUDA, PyTorch/TensorFlow will use the GPU when configured.
 - Some notebooks include outputs/plots inline for readability on GitHub.

-## Acknowledgement

-- Some repository organization and documentation cleanup was done with help from an AI coding assistant.

 ## References